Clarify Confused Nodes via Separated Learning: Conclusions and Outlook

 \section{Conclusions and Outlook}

-Based on the observations of intra-group accuracies and the node embeddings, we find that nodes within one real-world graph exist certain differences.
-It leads to that the weight sharing scheme proposed by the GCN is not reliable.
-Thus we explored a method with separated learning, NCGCN, which is totally guided by our proposed metric \textit{NC}.
-Futhermore, we demonstrate the effectiveness of our metric \textit{NC} and separating strategies with extended experiments.
+Based on the observations of intra-group accuracies and node embeddings, we find that nodes within a single real-world graph exhibit certain differences.
+It indicates that the weight-sharing scheme in GCN is not reliable.
+Thus we explore a spatial method with separated learning, NCGCN, which is totally guided by our proposed metric \nc.
+Our method addresses two common problems in existing spatial GNNs based on node separation: 1) the separation metrics are not appropriate; 2) training steps and separation strategies are complex and inefficient.

-We address two common problems of existing spatial GNNs based on node separation: 1) separation metrics they used is not appropriate; 2) training steps and separating strategies are complex and inefficient.
-Our framework is simple yet effective enough to be a new start for semi-supervised node classification.
-The backbone can be replaced by any message passing model.
-Separation strategy can also be implemented with more theoretically methods, such as continual learning~\cite{jung2020continual}.
-The robustness and debiasing potential of our framework is open to be explored.
-Besides, the metric \textit{NC} is an easy-to-compute metric able to achieve appropriate node separation for model training, which benefits each groups of nodes.
-This metric can be further utilized in data mining, predictability and explainability.
-Finally, the limitation of NCGCN is that it utilizes only second-order information following classical GNNs.
-It seems sufficient on most real-world datasets except for long distance dependent ones.
+Our framework is simple yet effective enough to be a new start for spatial GNNs.
+The backbone can be replaced by more message passing models.
+The robustness and debiasing potential are also open to be explored.
+Furthermore, \nc is an easy-to-compute metric that can effectively separate nodes for different optimization processes.
+This metric can also be further utilized in data mining, predictability, and interpretability.
+The limitation of NCGCN is that it utilizes only second-order information following traditional GNNs.
+It seems sufficient on most real-world datasets except for long-distance dependent ones.
 Another problem is that high-\nc nodes are relatively rare on homophilous graphs, and we can use graph data augmentation~\cite{zhou2022data} for this issue in the future.